Meeco/docs/guides/presentation-definitions.md

 ## Archive Presentation Definition

-Presentation definition can be archived and restored, and status of it affects to the ability of using this presentation definition in the future flow, such as beeing added to verification request.
+A presentation definition can be archived and restored.
+When a presentation definition has been archived, it cannot be used in the verification request workflow.

 **Endpoint**